irenestanely/aks-nginx-ingress/README.md

 # AKS Cluster with Nginx Ingress Controller

-This contains sample specs of securing an NGINX Ingress Controller with TLS with an Azure Kubernetes Service (AKS) cluster and an Azure Key Vault (AKV) instance.
+This contains sample specs of securing an NGINX Ingress Controller with TLS cert accessing a hello-world application on Azure Kubernetes Service (AKS) cluster.
+Azure Key Vault (AKV) instance is used as a secret store for tls cert and Secret Store CSI Driver is used for integrating the secret stores with Kubernetes via Container Storage Interface(CSI) volume.
 For more information, see [csi-secrets-store-nginx-tls]([csi-secrets-store-nginx-tls](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-nginx-tls)).

 Similar to Kubernetes secrets, on pod start and restart, the Secrets Store CSI driver communicates with the provider using gRPC to retrieve the secret content from the external Secrets Store specified in the SecretProviderClass custom resource.
 Then the volume is mounted in the pod as tmpfs and the secret contents are written to the volume.